MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 #### <a name="parameters"></a>Parametreler

-*ch*<br/>
+*denetleyebilirsiniz*<br/>
 Eklenecek karakter

 ### <a name="remarks"></a>Açıklamalar

-Belirtilen karakteri varolan `CSimpleStringT` bir nesnenin sonuna eklemek için bu işlevi çağırın.
+Belirtilen karakteri varolan bir `CSimpleStringT` nesnesinin sonuna eklemek için bu işlevi çağırın.

 ##  <a name="copychars"></a>CSimpleStringT:: CopyChars